Daniel-VDM/Intro-CS-projects/Data_Structure/Blocks/Runnable/README.md

 ##### Quick Discription #####

 The 2 required arguments are the initial board and the goal board.
 The program takes the initial board and solves it to get to the desired goal board.
-In doing so it will output all the necessary steps to transform the inital board to the goal board.
+In doing so, it will output all the necessary steps to transform the inital board into the goal board.
 Below are descriptions of how a board is represented in a text file and what the output of the program mean.

 ************************************************